sleeptoken/zettelkasten/Dynamic Instrumentation.md

 ```

 another way to set up ssl pinning & validation is to use the network security config.
 And in the developer docs here you can see how a certificate might be pinned.
+### OKHTTP3 Bypass

+I commonly used HTTP Library for Android is OKHTTP3 and it has its own support for certificate pinning and in the documentation we can see that there's an `OKHTTPClient.Builder()` and that one can be provided with a certificate pinner.

+And so to bypass certificate pinning,  we could just replace the certificate pinner function with our own implementation.

+Now first we need to find the full package name and class name for this O-K-H-D-P builder and so we'll use Java to

+generate methods

+and filter for all KHDP classes that contain builder.
+There are quite a few of these, but after scrolling up a bit,

+I found the okay HTP client builder, which is exactly the one that we saw in the documentation.
+I'm gonna copy that class name

+and then we can start writing our script.
+As always, we start with Java, do perform, and then we get the JavaScript for the builder class

+and now we can replace the Implementation for certificate pin with our own and we will just return this.
+So essentially doing nothing

+and so let's give our new script a try and it doesn't work well.
+We just disabled the SSL pinner

+but we didn't outright disable SSL validation and so it turnsout that OKHP three will still use the trust manager

+and so we can just run both our trust manager script and our O-K-H-G-P script to bypass the pinning and now it works.

+Awesome.
+We just wrote two very simple but very effective as SL validation and as SL opening bypasses.
+Now from time to time the API will change

+and so you will have to regularly upgrade your SS L opening bypasses for modern Android versions and so on and so forth.

+There's also co-chair free re where people share their own free scripts and so often you will be able to find a good SS L bypass there.

+And now It's your tum bypass, KHGB three SS opening on your APK and you should get a flag.

+Good luck.

 ### References